Using the planning settings screen to configure how applications are costed and planned including ROI projections

 Future Run Costs

-The future run costs section is used to set the parameters the system uses when calculating the ROI of an application being moved to cloud.
+The future run costs section is used to set the parameters the system uses when calculating the ROI of an application being moved to the cloud.

 The future run cost feature works by taking the matched machine type and cost from the underlying servers, (usually obtained by the server discovery tool and imported with the server data).
 The sum of all the future run costs for all the servers within an application is the future run cost for the application if Rehosted.